 The only type of non-hazardous waste Greenheart produces during its production process is the roots and branches left in the forests after harvesting and waste wood produced when log bolts are cut into lumber in sawmill.
+No hazardous waste was produced during the production process in the Year due to the business nature of the Group.

 The wood waste from the operation in New Zealand division is mainly the roots and branches left in forest after the harvesting.
-As mentioned above, there will be approximately 350 tonnes CO_2 per hectare released from roots and branches after harvesting.
-Based on the total hectares of plantation which are harvested in 2020, a total of 132,300 tonnes (2019: 148,750 tonnes) CO_2 were released due to the harvesting activities.
+As mentioned above, there will be approximately 350 tonnes CO2 per hectare released from roots and branches after harvesting.
+Based on the total hectares of plantation which are harvested in 2021, a total of 6,997 tonnes (2020: 132,300 tonnes) CO2 were released due to the harvesting activities.